Western Michigan vs. Akron NCAA Football Odds, Plays and Insights | November 9, 2021

 Akron Stats and Trends

-- Akron has played nine games, with four wins against the spread.
+- Akron has four wins against the spread in nine games this year.

-- This season, the Zips are winless against the spread when entering a game as an underdog of 26 points or more.
+- The Zips have yet to cover the spread this season when underdogs by 26 points or more.

-- Akron's games this year have hit the over on four of nine set point totals (44.4%).
+- Akron's games this season have hit the over on four of nine set point totals (44.4%).

 - When Akron puts up more than 28.9 points, it is 2-0 against the spread and 2-0 overall.